Wind Energy Economics

 Wind energy costs are now lower than the costs of most new conventional sources and are close to cost-competitive with new natural gas generation due to continuing technological innovation.
 In fact, the price of American wind power has declined more than 90% since 1980, benefiting utilities and consumers.
-This is one reason that at the end of 2013, there were more than 12,000 megawatts of new generating capacity under construction in the United States — more than at any other time in U.S. history.
+This is one reason that by September 2014, there were more than 13,000 megawatts of new generating capacity under construction in the United States.
 The following recent examples demonstrate how wind energy costs measure up against conventional energy sources:

 Price per Kilowatt-Hour